kvarak/dnd/docs/_Rules/skills.md

     </div>
     <details>
       <summary>Fey Magic</summary>
-      The magic of fey is well known to you, and you have Expertise on all checks to recall lore about such magic, including recognizing a spell being cast.
+      The magic of fey is well known to you, and you have <b>Expertise</b> on all checks to recall lore about such magic, including recognizing a spell being cast.
     </details>
     <details>
       <summary>Primal Defense</summary>
       You have seen enough primal magic to understand the limitations and flaws of most such spells.
-You have Expertise when using a reaction to identify a primal spell being cast.
+You have <b>Expertise</b> when using a reaction to identify a primal spell being cast.
 If you recognize it, you gain advantage on any saves against that spell.
     </details>
     <details>
       <summary>Primal Symbols</summary>
-      You recognize many of the symbols used during the practise of primal magic and have Expertise on checks to deduce the purpose of such symbols.
+      You recognize many of the symbols used during the practise of primal magic and have <b>Expertise</b> on checks to deduce the purpose of such symbols.
     </details>
     <details>
       <summary>Ritual Magic</summary>